H584958/StaccElectricity/readme.md

 First you need to have installed Docker on your computer.
 You can download it [here](https://www.docker.com/products/docker-desktop)

-All you need to do is to check that you are in the correct folder (StaccChallenge) and run:
+All you need to do is to run the following command from the root directory:

 ```bash
 docker-compose up -d